Looking for the best things to do in Notting Hill? Look no further. Here’s my personalized guide for how to spend a day in the area — from a local!

 The world’s largest (yes largest) antique market — Portobello Road is a half-mile of every bit and bob you could think of.

-However it does get deliriously busy, especially on weekends, so if you can, go on weekday in the morning.
+However, this Notting Hill market isn’t exactly a hidden gem.
+It gets deliriously busy, especially on weekends, so if you can, go on a weekday in the morning.

 2. Dip into Portobello Green Arcade

-Walk down the half-mile stretch and you’ll stumble on a hidden arcade (well, not so hidden anymore I guess, but still).
+Walk down the half-mile stretch and you’ll stumble on the hidden Portobello Green Arcade (well, not so hidden anymore I guess, but still).

 A mix of streetwear shops, a Chinese Tea Company, beauty goods, and a game or two will make you wonder how this all came together under one roof.
 Regardless, you’ll be pleased it did.